CSteen57/SteenDesk_Help_Desk_Simulation/Helpdesk_Tickets/Tickets/Ticket003_User_Forgot_Password.md

 Expected resolution:

-Pam Beesly’s password will be reset in Active Directory Users and Computers.
+Phyllis Vance’s password will be reset in Active Directory Users and Computers.
 The account will be configured to require a password change at next logon so the user can create a new private password.

 ---